afeiship/next-compact/README.md

 # next-compact
-> Returns a copy of the array with all falsy values removed.
+> Returns a copy of the array/object with all falsy values removed.

 ## installl:
 ```bash